greggman/HappyFunTimes/docs/changelist.md

     *   Allow Unity to use `HFT_INSTUCTIONS` and `HFT_INSTRUCTIONSPOSITION`
         environment variables to specify instructions.

+    *   Make main page reconnect to happyfuntimes if happyfuntimes exits and is then restarted

 *   0.0.38

     *   Fix bug where it wasn't always able to start controllers in unity based projects.